Starbucks Reveals Their 2018 Holiday Cup Designs

 Starbucks has been debuting holiday-themed coffee cups since 1997, including some with graphics from years past that drew heavy criticism.
 For 2018, the popular coffee store said that they have decided to “give people what they want” in the way of their holiday coffee cups after listening to criticism that indicated that their previous coffee cup designs were not “Christmasy enough.”

-Starbucks chief operating officer Roz Brewer said that, “We listened to our customers, who said that they “loved the tradition of Christmas.”
+Starbucks chief operating officer Roz Brewer said that “we listened to our customers, who said that they ‘loved the tradition of Christmas.'”
 Past Starbuck’s holiday cup designs have been polarizing, especially among conservatives who felt the secular design schemes the company used in recent years did not show a “proper respect for Christianity.”

 For instance, in 2015, Starbucks took off some recognized symbols of Christmas that included ornaments and reindeer.
-In response, one angry customer posted an video that went viral and said that Starbucks removed the Christmas symbols from their coffee cups “because they hate Jesus,” CNN reported.
+In response, one angry customer posted a video that went viral and said that Starbucks removed the Christmas symbols from their coffee cups “because they hate Jesus,” CNN reported.

 A similar controversy was ignited last year, according to the NY Times.
 The design of Holiday Cup 2017 featured a fully decorated Christmas tree that was more in line with tradition; however, it wasn’t the Christmas tree that acted as a lightning rod for critics.